-Enablers began when Pete Simonelli asked guitarist Kevin Thomson to collaborate on a joint spoken word / musical project.
+Enablers began in 2003 when Pete Simonelli asked guitarist Kevin Thomson to collaborate on a joint spoken word / musical project.
 Joeseph F. Byrnes accepted the invitation to play the drums and guitarist Joe Goldring joined the band

 Since the 2004 release of their first LP, End Note (Neurot Recordings), Enablers have established a new direction in spoken word music.
 The prose and poetry of Pete Simonelli is intricately woven into the dynamic interplay of guitarists Joe Goldring and Kevin Thomson, and has been punctuated by compulsive and precise drumming of changing drummers, among them such illustrous names as Doug Scharin, Yuma Joe Burns and now Sam Ospovat.
 Musically, the compositions range from melodic minimalism to heavy, rhythmically challenging thickets of sound.

-Following End Note came Output Negative Space (Neurot Recordings) and Tundra (Exile on Mainstream) as well as two EP’s featuring extended improvisations (The Achievement on Awesome Vistas and Now You Can Answer My Prayers on Lancashire and Somerset).
+Following End Note came Output Negative Space (Neurot Recordings) and 2008, Tundra (Exile on Mainstream) as well as two EP’s featuring extended improvisations (The Achievement on Awesome Vistas and Now You Can Answer My Prayers on Lancashire and Somerset).
 With an almost entirely DIY approach to touring and intense live performances, Enablers continually please fans in the underground of the European continent and the UK and have earned merits as a constantly visbible band, always on the road and being active.

-Their last release, “Blown Realms and Stalled Explosions (Exile On Mainstream + Lancashire and Somerset Dance Society), found Enablers evolving even more.
+The April 2011 released “Blown Realms and Stalled Explosions (Exile On Mainstream + Lancashire and Somerset Dance Society), found Enablers evolving even more.
 The record’s textural and evocative sound realized a new direction while maintaining the distinct elements of musicianship and imagination that made the previous releases so engaging.
 “Blown Realms and Stalled Explosions” is a record that is simply a great listen to.